The table below describes the actions available when creating macros for your support tickets.

 |Add follower||You can use this action to automatically copy a specific agent to the ticket or

 the (current user).
-You cannot use this action to copy an
+You can't use this action to copy an end

 This action is Add CC if you have not migrated to new CCs and followers experience.